(Editor's note: This story was originally published on June 10, 2020.)

 Several current NFL players were once drafted by Major League Baseball teams -- enough to field an interesting lineup.

-Before the first round of the 2020 MLB draft begins Wednesday (7 p.m.
-ET, ESPN), check out our star-studded baseball team made up of NFL players, featuring six quarterbacks, five former first-round NFL draft picks (including two No. 1 overall picks) and two former Super Bowl MVPs.
+Before Brady's Buccaneers host Mahomes & Co. in Tampa on Sunday (4:25 p.m.
+ET, CBS), check out our star-studded baseball team made up of NFL players, featuring six quarterbacks, five former first-round NFL draft picks (including two No. 1 overall picks) and two former MVPs.

 Starting pitcher: Patrick Mahomes

 Current job: Kansas City Chiefs quarterback

 Drafted in baseball: 2014, Round 37, Detroit Tigers

 Stat line: Mahomes not only could reach 93 mph as a pitcher for Whitehouse High School, but he reportedly "hit better than .450" his senior year, according to MaxPreps.

 Scouting report: As a high school junior, Mahomes was still pretty raw.
 While he was also an outfield prospect, Mahomes was most promising as a pitcher, where he was a third-round prospect or so. -- ESPN MLB Insider Kiley McDaniel